christine-malloy/devops-portfolio/README.md

 - **Deploy**: Jenkins, Github Actions, Ansible, Terraform, Helm
 - **Observe**: Monitoring and Operations, Support, Triage, Nagios, Prometheus, Grafana, ELK Stack, Incident Capture and Response, SRE, SLAs/SLOs/SLIs

+### I wish I had

+For each phase, I go over features and components to the devops process I hope I have on any project I'm on.
+This is built from real experience, taking into account times projects ran smoothly and times projects had some hiccups, to distill down what I believe are the core pieces a shop should focus on when building out and improving their devops solutions.

+### Why it Matters

+Questions are one of the most valuable tools at engineers' disposal, and the most important one is perhaps "Why?"
+Why drives context, reasoning, and purpose.
+It frames a problem statement and points to desirable outcome.
+This should be the unilateral focus of any engineering shop: to understand *why* they are building what they are building.
+It informs technical architecture, toolchains and technologies chosen for the solution, and and backlog prioritization.
+Review each phases' "Why it Matters" and reflect on its place in the overall DevOps Continuum

 #### Development - Build versus Operations - Release

 You may have noticed that there are continuous integration concerns in both the development and operations sides of the continuum, specifically in the "build" and "release" phases.
 These two phases have a good deal of overlap in terms of concepts, however there are different concerns and problems to solve in each respective phase.